Airborne Electronic Sensor Operator

 Non-Commissioned Member | Full Time, Part Time

-Airborne Electronic Sensor Operators use advanced electronic sensor systems to operate airborne sensors onboard long-range patrol aircraft, maritime helicopters and unmanned aerial vehicles.
+Airborne Electronic Sensor Operators use advanced electronic sensor systems onboard long-range patrol aircraft, maritime helicopters, search and rescue aircraft and remotely piloted aircraft.

 Airborne Electronic Sensor Operators normally work onboard aircraft; however they may also work on airbase flight lines, on ship flight decks and with operational ground support combat groups.
 They are usually stationed at bases on the East and West coasts of Canada.
 They deploy worldwide, in support of Canadian and Allied countries’ operations and exercises.